Abhishekmishra-17/eb3_Mind-benders_queue-using-array/storyboard/README.md

 <img src="mindmap/mindmap.png"/>
  Link to mindmap here : Store the mindmap in both .mm & .png extension in the  /mindmap folder and include link of only .pdf verison here
  <br>
- (guide : An elaborate mind map (connecting all the points in the experiment flow ) should be prepared and submitted by the lab proposer.
-The mind map should be a clear and detailed document that takes into account all minute intri5acies involved in the development of virtual lab.
-The mindmap should be self-content and any developer across the globe should be able to code it with all those details. using only FreeMind http://freemind.sourceforge.net/wiki/index.php/Main_Page (send the .png file and also the original .mm extension project file. )

 ### 5. Storyboard :
 Storyboard: <a href="storyboard/vgif.gif"> [here]</a>